 Making a deed of variation

-The law says that, subject to strict conditions, a variation takes places as if it had been made by the deceased (and not by the beneficiary).
+The law says that, subject to strict conditions, a variation takes place as if it had been made by the deceased (and not by the beneficiary).
 It is then “read back” into the will of the deceased for IHT purposes.